Perspective | Germany isn’t turning its back on NATO. It only looks that way.

 If Russian President Vladimir Putin were to spontaneously abandon all his demands of the United States and NATO and withdraw Russian troops from the Ukrainian border, there would still be substantial damage to allies’ trust in German reliability and, as a result, concerns over NATO cohesion.

-The main bone of contention is the German government’s decision not to export weapons to Ukraine, as that country braces for a potential Russian intervention.
+The main bone of contention is the German government’s decision not to export weapons to Ukraine as it braces for a potential Russian intervention.
 Germany is even preventing Estonia from exporting German-origin weapons systems to Ukraine.
 (Estonia, Latvia and Lithuania have announced that they will send American-made antitank and antiaircraft missiles to Ukraine.)
-Reports that Germany had denied the British Royal Air Force overflight rights for its arms transfers to Ukraine were eventually debunked — the Ministry of Defense confirmed that it had never asked — but that so many commentators were willing to believe this reveals their suspicions of Germany.
+Reports that Germany had denied the British Royal Air Force overflight rights for its arms transfers to Ukraine were eventually debunked — the Defense Ministry confirmed it had never asked — but that so many commentators were willing to believe this reveals their suspicions of Germany.

 Decision-makers in Berlin are probably baffled by the forcefulness of their allies’ reactions.
 But the government’s position should not be surprising to anyone paying close attention.
-The Political Principles of the Federal Government for the Export of Weapons and Other Military Equipment states that the country will not authorize exports of “war weapons” “weapons of war and other military equipment related to weapons of war” to nonmembers of the European Union or NATO “that are involved in armed conflict or where there is a threat of such conflict (or where “existing tensions and conflicts would be triggered, maintained, or aggravated by the exports”).
+The Political Principles of the Federal Government for the Export of Weapons and Other Military Equipment states that the country will not authorize exports of “weapons of war and other military equipment related to weapons of war” to nonmembers of the European Union or NATO “that are involved in armed conflict or where there is a threat of such conflict” (or where “existing tensions and conflicts would be triggered, maintained, or aggravated by the exports”).

 In its coalition agreement, the new German government has announced that it wants a “restrictive arms exports policy” that it aims to develop into a common E.U. policy.
-In particular, the Green Party — whose former co-leader, Annalena Baerbock, is now in charge of the Foreign Office — has in the past criticized German arms exports as too extensive.
+In particular, the Green Party — whose former co-leader, Annalena Baerbock, is now in charge of the Foreign Ministry — has in the past criticized German arms exports as too extensive.

-But more important than the legal reasons is the fact that Germany’s leaders, and many ordinary German citizens, believe that their country’s approach is the right one for resolving the Russia-Ukraine conflict — or, at least, for avoiding further escalation.
-To put it bluntly: What some commentators abroad see as appeasement, cowardice, and the triumph of economic interests over security concerns, many Germans see as a grown-up, sensible, and conciliatory approach to foreign policy.
+But more important than the legal reasons is the fact that Germany’s leaders, and many ordinary German citizens, say their country’s approach is the right one for resolving the Russia-Ukraine conflict — or, at least, for avoiding further escalation.
+To put it bluntly: What some commentators abroad see as appeasement, cowardice and the triumph of economic interests over security concerns, many Germans see as a grown-up, sensible and conciliatory approach to foreign policy.
 (A recent poll found that 59 percent of Germans supported the decision not to send arms to Kyiv.)
-Germans view themselves as enlightened, having moved beyond power politics, the national interest, and militarism.
+Germans view themselves as enlightened, having moved beyond power politics, the national interest and militarism.

 Germans have forgotten what military might is for in liberal democracies.
-The idea of deterrence, or of the military being an element of geopolitical power needed for strong diplomacy is foreign to most German citizens.
-Those arguing for increasing the defense budget — for example, to meet the 2-percent-of-GDP threshold expected of NATO members — are often characterized as warmongers.
-(Germany still falls short of the 2-percent goal, though, it has in fact slowly increased its budget since 2014, when Russia invaded Ukraine.)
+The idea of deterrence, or of the military being an element of geopolitical power needed for strong diplomacy, is foreign to most German citizens.
+Those arguing for increasing the defense budget — for example, to meet the threshold of 2 percent of the gross domestic product that is expected of NATO members — are often characterized as warmongers.
+(Germany still falls short of the 2 percent goal, though, it has in fact slowly increased its budget since 2014, when Russia invaded Ukraine.)

 In a debate about the Russia-NATO standoff carried by my local German radio station, the dominant view was that de-escalation and diplomacy are what’s needed, with one listener commenting, “I am against weapons in general,” and another warning that nobody should talk about war since, “If you talk about something, it becomes possible.”

 Some commentators see Germany’s foreign policy as more self-interested than idealistic.
-They explain Berlin’s position by pointing to the Nord Stream 2 pipeline — slated to link Russia and Germany by circumventing Ukraine — and other German economic interests, as well as the presence of so-called Putinversteher (Putin sympathizers) in parts of the German political establishment.
-Self-interest exists, as does empathy for Putin, but these are not the root cause of the government’s current position.
+They explain Berlin’s position by pointing to the Nord Stream 2 pipeline — slated to link Russia and Germany by circumventing Ukraine — and other German economic interests, as well as to the presence of “Putinversteher” (Putin sympathizers) in parts of the German political establishment.
+Self-interest exists, as does empathy for Putin, but these are not the root cause of the government’s position.

 Baerbock, the foreign minister, said that position was “rooted in [German] history.”
 Germans know what history she is referring to.
-They read the 20th century, and 1933-1945 in particular, as a lesson in the evils of geopolitics and militarism, and they internalized the post-1989 “end of history’ narrative better than anyone else.
+They read the 20th century, and 1933-1945 in particular, as a lesson in the evils of geopolitics and militarism, and they internalized the post-1989 “end of history” narrative better than anyone else.
 After the end of the Cold War, Germany spent decades insulated from the harsh world of power politics; most Germans believed that countries were converging toward a system that marginalized military power and favored economic power and legal proceedings.
 Now that great power competition and military conflicts are back, Germany does not know what to do.

 Many decision-makers and voters in Germany remain deeply committed to the hope that all conflicts can be solved through dialogue under international law and international organizations such as the United Nations — as if all conflict resulted from misunderstandings instead of competing interests.
-In a 2020 poll, only 24 percent of Germans said they considered that under some circumstances, war could sometimes be necessary to achieve justice, while over 51 percent said war is never necessary.
+In a 2020 poll, only 24 percent of Germans said they considered that under some circumstances war could sometimes be necessary to achieve justice, while over 51 percent said war is never necessary.
 In the specific case of Russia, there is also a belief that Berlin might be better-placed than others to play a mediating role.
 Berlin should remain gesprächsfähig — “able to talk” with Russia.

 Nonetheless, an increasing number of Germans are beginning to argue that one might also draw a different lesson from history — such as that it is not a good idea to try to appease aggressors.
-In an small gesture toward this ideal, the German minister of defense has announced the delivery of 5,000 helmets to Ukraine (nonetheless, some said this amounted to “sabre-rattling”).
+In an small gesture toward this ideal, the German defense minister has announced the delivery of 5,000 helmets to Ukraine (nonetheless, some said this amounted to “sabre-rattling”).

 Germany’s allies might find its habitual pacifism frustrating — but they should still try to understand the underlying mind-set.
 And Germany should do what it can to reassure these allies, even if it maintains its rejection of arms deliveries.
 The helmets, as well as the announcement that it will provide a field hospital to Ukraine, are steps in this direction — as are some recent public statements.
 In a speech in the German parliament on Thursday, for instance, Baerbock said military actions against Ukraine would have “massive consequences” for Russia.
-But German leaders should do more — for example, meeting with their counterparts in Kyiv to discuss ways in which they can help, apart from weapon deliveries.
+But German leaders should do more — for example, meeting with their counterparts in Kyiv to discuss ways in which they can help, apart from weapons deliveries.

 In the end, despite the restrictions imposed by its laws, there is little doubt that the German government stands behind NATO and its allies.
 The new government put a strong message of support for NATO in its coalition agreement, and the foreign minister has been clear that Russia’s demands for so-called security guarantees — such as ruling out NATO expansion — are non-starters.
 But given the prominence of dovish voices in the country, German leaders need to redouble their efforts to show their resolve against Russian aggression.
 Otherwise, they only weaken NATO’s and Ukraine’s positions in the crisis, and hasten their own irrelevance.